Graylog2/se-poc-docs/src/On Prem POC/installing opensearch.md

 This page will provide instructions for how to install and configure a single node opensearch cluster on Ubuntu **22**.04 LTS.

+Code blocks below can be copy/pasted into a terminal.

 ## Housekeeping

 Authenticate with sudo at least 1 time to ensure code blacks that have multiple lines with sudo commands run correctly:

-The code block below can be copy/pasted into a terminal.

 ```sh
 sudo whoami

 ```

-The code block below can be copy/pasted into a terminal.
+Upgrade existing packages to latest versions.
+Ensure we start from a clean and updated state.

 ```sh
 # Housekeeping, Upgrade/update all existing Ubuntu Server packages